mastavralis/ImageThumbnailsClass/README.md

 You can specify the file types you would like to use

 ## Specify the image thumbnail size for the files
-You can specify a size for the thumbnails or you can use can the default size which is 100px
+You can specify a size for the thumbnails or you can use the default size which is 100px